Code-Institute-Submissions/MSP1_art_club/README.md

 In this section, you should go over the different parts of your project, and describe each in a sentence or so.

 ### Existing Features

-- Feature 1 - allows users X to achieve Y, by having them fill out Z
-- Image carousel of members' art work found on the home page [index.html]
+- Image carousel used to show members' selected art work found on the home page [index.html]
--
+- Activities timeline detailing each date,time and location of a club organised activity found on activities page [activities.html]
+- either last summer's exhibition highlights, or forthcoming exhibition submissions found on exhibitions page [exhibition.html]
+- Bootstrap form component used for membership application to club [joinus.html]
 -

 For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.